'Bloody cool': Orca make splash in Tauranga Harbour

-A group of up to five orca delighted onlookers as they cruised around the inner Tauranga Harbour this afternoon.
+A group of up to five orca delighted onlookers as they cruised around the inner Tauranga Harbour on Tuesday afternoon.

 Beck Lister managed to capture the moment on her phone.